nloadholtes/synappio-client/Cookbooks/Onboard-user.md

 Performing any of the steps above will consume one Vetting Token per email address.
 Vetting Tokens are consumed when the validation job is started.
 If you decide that a user needs to have their list(s) remediated, proceed to exporting results of individual members or a list, or results of lists.
 By exporting, you will consume one Remediation Token for each member on a list.

 API Tokens can be pre-purchased or post-paid, depending on the ESP plan or subscription.
-To determine how many Vetting Tokens you have consumed, insert -v into the curl command line calling the 'POST/list/{list_slug}/import' endpoint.
-This will provide you with the response header: x-synappio-tokens-consumed and provide the total number of Vetting Tokens consumed.
+To determine how many Vetting Tokens you have consumed, insert -v into the curl command line calling the 'POST/list/{list_slug}/job' endpoint.
+If any API call consumes tokens, the summary of tokens consumed will be in the x-synappio-tokens-consumed header

 For instruction on Remediating a list please see the ESP Cookbook entitled Remediation.